Criminal Justice Services

 Tennessee's 82 recovery courts are judicially-supervised court dockets that reduce correctional costs, protect community safety, and improve public welfare.
 In recovery courts, non-violent individuals with substance use disorders participate in treatment while under close legal and clinical supervision.

 Tennessee's recovery courts are staffed by judges, court professionals, and peers who have a passion for their work.
 In this video project, the participants share why the work is so meaningful and often personal.

 A licensed DUI School is an early intervention program that provides screening, assessment, and education for individuals convicted of driving under the influence of alcohol and/ or other drugs.

-The Tennessee Recovery Oriented Compliance Strategy (TN-ROCS) is a new model of restorative court proceeding developed by Judge Duane Slone.
-It is an option for a population of justice-involved individuals who do not meet requirements for admission to a traditional recovery court.
+The Tennessee Recovery Oriented Compliance Strategy (TN-ROCS) Program TN-ROCS) Program is a court diversion strategy that provides an option for judges to address the needs of defendants who do not meet criteria for recovery court.

 This quick resource page for court professionals, judges, and others collects commonly-used and valuable resources and information from the department that can be used to support the needs of justice-involved individuals who are experiencing behavioral health challenges.

 Sequential Intercept Mapping is a nationally-recognized model for documenting resources, identifying gaps, and developing solutions to ensure citizens receive the proper intervention at the proper time in an interaction with the criminal justice system.

 Recovery Court Success Stories